flow-ai/flowai-api-docs/source/includes/_messaging.md

 ### Get events for triggering

-Flow.ai allows you to request events for triggering.
-Be sure that you have events with `ENABLE MANUAL TRIGGER` selected checkbox.
-For selecting this checkbox click on your event trigger in your flow and select the `ENABLE MANUAL TRIGGER` checkbox in right sidebar.
+This API provides a way to retrieve a list of events that are allowed to be triggered by agents.
+Be sure that you have events with the `ENABLE MANUAL TRIGGER` checkbox checked.
+You can find this checkbox in the sidebar on the right when you select an event inside a flow.

 > GET rest/v1/trigger/event